-We are expanding, digitizing, and cataloging SPT’s archives and collections in advance of our fiftieth anniversary next year.
+We are expanding, digitizing, and cataloging SPT’s archives and collections in advance of our 50th anniversary next year.
 With the help of many, this behind-the-scenes work is taking up a good amount of time, focus, and excitement right now.
 We can't wait to share it with you in the coming months!

 Meanwhile, here’s a peek:

 Thanks to Owen Hill and Noah Ross for their tireless efforts in sorting through SPT’s entire collection of books, chapbooks, journals, and zines—forty bankers boxes!
 Now that they’ve assessed and categorized our holdings, we are cataloging these items with the help of Emrys Torn, Theadora Walsh, and others.
 We are very grateful to Et al. gallery & bookstore in the Mission for space to do this important work.